TOM MURRAY, PH.D.

 I hold several other credentials, as well.
 I'm a certified clinical hypnotherapist and hold certifications as a forensic mental health evaluator and child custody evaluator.
 I'm an approved Gottman educator for both the Bringing Baby Home and Seven Principles for Making Marriage Work programs.
 More, I'm a certified creativity coach through the Creativity Coaching Association.
 Most recently, I'm completing the final requirements for the certification as a Gottman Couples Therapist.

-In addition, I'm a certified trainer through the Heart and Soul of Change Project–an organization dedicated to improving psychotherapy outcomes, as well as a certified trainer for Emotional-CPR, a program that reminds laypersons that they have all that is necessary to help others in emotional distress.
+In addition, I'm a certified trainer through the Heart and Soul of Change Project–an organization dedicated to improving psychotherapy outcomes, as well as a certified international trainer for Emotional-CPR, a program that reminds laypersons that they have all that is necessary to help others in emotional distress.

 Finally, in 2011, I completed a post-graduate certificate in health care administration from East Carolina University.

-For a complete review of my education, training and experience, see my curriculum vitae.
+Phew!
 I need credential-detox treatment!!!

 Staying current within the profession is a strong personal value.
 I hold clinical and professional memberships in a number of organizations, including the American Counseling Association (ACA), International Association of Marriage and Family Counselors (IAMFC), American Mental Health Counselors Association (AMHC), Association for Lesbian, Gay, Bisexual and Transgender Issues in Counseling (ALGBTIC), and the World Professional Association for Transgender Health, as well as AASECT.